muzaffersenkal/concept-drift-streaming-context/README.md

 ## About The Project

 Numerous data-driven systems stream massive amounts of data at a high rate as a result of technological advancements.
 However, the data can change at any time, causing malfunctions and erroneous results.
-It is critical that these systems be able to adapt to these changes.
-The focus of this research is to investigate operating conditions in streaming contexts in presence of concept drift.
+This is known as concept drift.
+These systems must be able to detect these changes.
+This research focuses on investigating operating conditions in streaming contexts in the presence of concept drift.
+Most common unsupervised concept drift algorithms were implemented on Apache Flink job and tried to detect concept drifts.

 ## Getting Started